-Most people read their results as pass or fail.
-That's not how lab ranges work — and it's why "normal" results and real symptoms coexist all the time.
+Most people read their blood test or blood work results as pass or fail.
+That's not how lab ranges work — and understanding what each number actually means is why "normal" results and real symptoms coexist all the time.

-Here's how reference ranges are constructed: a lab takes results from a reference population — typically people who came in for testing — excludes the bottom and top 2.5%, and calls the middle 95% "normal."
+Here's how reference ranges are constructed: a lab takes results from a reference population (typically people who came in for testing), excludes the bottom and top 2.5%, and calls the middle 95% "normal."
 That's it.
 No adjustment for symptoms, no distinction between "just inside" and "solidly in the middle," no consideration of what level actually correlates with feeling well.
+The same is true whether you're reading a blood test printout or a blood report from a private lab.

-The practical consequence: two people can have identical "normal" reports and one feels fine while the other has been exhausted for six months.
+Two people can have identical "normal" blood reports and one feels fine while the other has been exhausted for six months.
 Both results are accurate.
-The pass/fail read misses what matters.
+The pass/fail read misses what matters — it's the same gap some functional-medicine sources try to describe with narrower "optimal" ranges, though not all of those claims hold up equally well.

-Work through these in order — each step builds on the last and reveals a different layer of what's actually going on.
+Work through these in order to understand what your results actually mean, each step builds on the last and reveals a different layer of what's going on.

 Most standard blood tests fall into a handful of panels.
-Here's what each one measures and what to focus on within it.
+Here's how to interpret each one, what it measures and what to focus on within it.

 | Panel | What it measures | What to focus on |